 While renting a moving truck may be the norm for DIY moves on the mainland, anyone who already lives in Hawaii knows that sometimes island life creates its own challenges.
 Since there aren’t any roads connecting the islands, you’ll only be able to use a moving truck rental for local island moves.
 This usually costs less than other options and offers plenty of flexibility, but it requires the most effort.
 It can also be the most stressful option since you’ll be handling every part of your move.

-Pros and cons of renting a moving truck for moving in Hawaii:
+Pros and cons of renting a moving truck instead of working with Hawaii movers:

 - Usually the cheapest option